 3. Keep a tight guest list.
 Inviting only the nearest and the dearest will help trim catering cost, obviously.
 You will be able to offer your guests certain top options that you would not otherwise have been able to afford for a larger guest list.

 4. If you intend to serve hors d'oeuvres, limit your selection to just 3.
 It can get very costly when you offer up too many appetizers!
 Just be sure to make enough of the appetizers you do select to last until dinner is served.

-5. Consider having a fruit and cheese station set up at your reception.
+5. Consider having a fruit and cheese or crudite station set up at your reception.
 This will save on labor costs, as you won't need additional staff to butler pass the food.
 Fruit and cheese stations usually have an elegant layout.
-Some of the foods they offer include special cheeses, salami, grapes, various dip, etc. They will also have seasonal fruit and a berry tray, along with assorted crackers and bread.
+Some of the foods they offer include special cheeses, salami, grapes, various dip, etc. They may also have seasonal fruit and a berry trays, along with assorted crackers and bread.
 A pretty marvelous spread, and it can save you a pretty penny!

 6. Get cookin’.
 If it is appropriate for your venue, you can cut catering costs by preparing the menu yourself, and have family members or close friends kick in to help cook the meal.
 You can hire staff to serve and clean up the meal for guests, as well as a bar service.
 Do the math and weigh your options to see if this would be a reasonable path for you and your fiancé to save on wedding catering.
 Remember that this is a huge task that could backfire on you if things come down to a time crunch.